Il teatro alla moda: Full title and writing style

-Anagrams
+Anagrams and personal references

-Besides the title, the frontispiece contains several allusions to well-known protagonists of the Venetian theater of the time.
-For instance, the publisher's name "Aldiviva Licante" refers, by means of anagrams, both to Antonio Vivaldi, then very famous as an opera composer, and to the singer Caterina Canteli.
+The title page contains several allusions to well-known protagonists of the Venetian theater of the time.
+The publisher's name, "Aldiviva Licante", refers, by means of anagrams, both to Antonio Vivaldi, then very famous as an opera composer, and to the Bolognese singer Caterina Cantelli.
+Five female singers are referenced in veiled terms without anagrams by means of capital letters.
+Three of them are Bolognese, consistent with Marcello's prejudice against singers of that background: Antonia Maria Laurenti, Caterina Borghi, and Cecilia Belisani.
+The two non-Bolognese singers are Anna Maria Strada, a native of Bergamo, and Chiara Orlandi, a native of Mantua.
+In an interesting symmetrical twist, Marcello included mention in his title page of exactly three female singers who appeared in the recent production of Vivaldi's opera La verità in cimento (Laurenti, Strada, and Orlandi) and three singers, all Bolognese, who appeared in the recent production of Buini's opera Il Filindo (Cantelli, Borghi, and Belisani).
+Laurenti is identified with the word "Corallo", a corruption of her married name Coralli (she was often referred to in the operatic world as "la Coralli").
+One of the librettists for Vivaldi's opera, Giovanni Palazzi, is also referenced in the same manner as the singers, as is the composer Giovanni Porta, whose opera Teodorico was produced at the Teatro San Giovanni Grisostomo in November 1720.

 Surrealism

 The text of Il teatro alla moda displays several striking features.
 To begin with, it shows a degree of vacillation in attitude toward its subject – perhaps resulting from Marcello's personal ambivalence regarding operatic music, as both a critic and a composer.
 For example, the dedicatory is by "the author of the book to its composer."
 In addition, it exhibits a number of surrealistic elements, which reach a climax in the last chapter, "The Raffle" (presumably organized by the mother of a young female singer), where the prizes include "a full dress of modern poet in fever-colored tree bark, wrapped with metaphors, translations, hyperboles" as well as "the pen that wrote Il teatro alla moda."
 The printing accompanies these peculiarities with a chaotic use of italic and normal typography and of capital fonts.